Transcript: Space4U podcast, Joe Urso

 And on your surfaces.
 I mean, three minutes is just jaw dropping in my mind.

 I hate to admit it, but I was surprised too.
 I was like, wow, high five to our engineers, you know?
-And our R and D department, you know, Andy ID, he was inducted in the hall of fame with me.
+And our R&D department, you know, Andy Eide, he was inducted in the Hall of Fame with me.
 Genius guy, one of my senior executives here, he gets a lot of the credit and his team for helping us figure this out and create a, an advancement on that technology that started on the space shuttle, which frankly is, uh, is generations ahead.

 Well, you’ve shared a little bit about, you know, your future projects.
 Let’s bring it back to space.
-Do you see active peer technology playing a role in.
-Future missions to the moon or to Mars.
+Do you see ActivePure Technology playing a role in future missions to the Moon or to Mars?
 Wow.
 That is exciting.
 And I absolutely, too.
-I believe that it will be because we’ll be able to protect.
-Our space travelers and keep them safe and healthy while we explore, which is inevitable, this is going to happen.
+I believe that it will be because we’ll be able to protect our space travelers and keep them safe and healthy while we explore, which is inevitable, this is going to happen.

 Right.
-And they don’t get it.
-Second chance of there, theirs and theirs.
-No reason to believe that something newer Starling couldn’t happen.
+And they don’t get a second chance of there, there and there’s no reason to believe that something newer Starling couldn’t happen.
 So, yeah, I do.
 I think it will become ubiquitous.
-I think we’re going to see it.
-Everywhere.
+I think we’re going to see it everywhere.
 I think we’re going to see it cars and elevators.
 We have three governors offices and three state capitals that have it right now.

 Did I miss anything?
 Oh gosh, no. Carah, you are right on.
 And I want to thank you for this opportunity to share our story with this wonderful audience.
 This has been wonderful.
 I thank you for having us do this.
 It is been my pleasure.
 For sure.
 I thoroughly enjoyed hearing all the stories and hearing the science and the amazing work really that you’re doing.